TALXIS/tools-devkit-build/README.md

 The primary objective of this NuGet package is to empower Power Platform developers to customize the MSBuild process for their solution components.
 This customization includes adding useful tasks that streamline development workflows and improve efficiency.

+## Status
-## Supported Functionality
+### Supported functionality

-The package currently supports a range of tasks aimed at enhancing the development process for Power Platform solutions:
+The package currently supports a MSBuild Tasks aimed at extending the build process for Power Platform solutions with useful steps:
 - **Solution Component Schema Validation**: Ensures XML and JSON artifacts comply with expected schemas.
+Supported components can be found in the ValidationSchema folder.
-- **Solution Versioning**: Generates version numbers based on Git commit history, applying these versions across various solution components including Solution XML, Plugin Assembly Metadata Files, Workflow Activity Groups, Workflow Files, and SdkMessageProcessingStep Files.
+- **Version Number Generator**: Generates version numbers based on Git commit history, applying these versions across various solution components including Solution XML, Plugin Assembly Metadata Files, Workflow Activity Groups, Workflow Files, and SdkMessageProcessingStep Files.

+### Work in progress
+- **Build Number From Dependencies**: Project dependency folders are analyzed for Git changes to be reflected in generated version numbers.
 - **Solution Packaging**: Facilitates the use of the PAC CLI for running the solution packager, simplifying the packaging process.

 ## Getting Started
 > [!WARNING]
 > You may have troubles building `.cdsproj` projects produced by PAC CLI.
 Also adding them to Visual Studio Solutins (.sln files) might not work.
 To work around this you can rename `.cdsproj` extension to `.csproj`.